 As a Materials Research Engineer for the US Navy, Dr. Smith supported shipyards, warfare centers, regional maintenance centers, and Navy technical authorities on a wide range of corrosion-related mitigation and prevention efforts.
 He was recognized as an expert in surface preparation, non-skid materials, and research and development within NAVSEA 05P Coatings and Corrosion Control technical pyramid and directly supported updates to NAVSEA Standard Item 009-32 and 009-124 to improve technology transfer to shipboard and fleet operation.
 Dr. Smith worked with a range of polymeric and thermal spray coatings systems under MIL-PRF-32577, -23236, and -24667, and with a range of aluminum, stainless steel, CuNi, Inconel, and high-yield carbon steel material components.
 Additionally, he is certified as a NACE/SSPC Level 1 Coatings Inspector.

-Dr. Smith is an active member of ASM’s Thermal Spray Society sub-committee and involved in the publication and peer-review of the Journal of Thermal Spray Research.
+Dr. Smith is an active member of ASM’s Thermal Spray Society sub-committee and involved in the publication and peer-review of the Journal of Thermal Spray Research papers.
 He additionally mentors and supports graduate students at his alma mater and participates as a member of the Department of Materials Science and Engineering’s Industrial Advisory Board (IAB).

 • Engineering Science, B.S.: State University of New York, Stony Brook (2013)